oss-slu/rerum-playground/CONTRIBUTING.md

   ```

 ### 4. Set Up Your Environment
-- The code base is in HTML, CSS, JS so there is no seperate software installation is requred.
-Just run the code it will open and renders in your default browser.
-Use the live server extention if needed.
+- The codebase is built with HTML, CSS, and JavaScript, so no additional software installation is required.
+Simply run the code, and it will open and render in your default browser.
+You can use the Live Server extension if needed.

 ---